 Most RV campgrounds sell it in little bundles, allowing you to stock up on it one night at a time.

-Most individuals, however, discover that they can go an entire RVing vacation without using any wood.
+Most individuals, however, discover that they can go on an entire RVing vacation without using any wood.

 While you should carry a well-thought-out selection of outfits, you do not need to pack three of each item.